Superpaul209/dhcp6c-armv7/README.md

 You will also be able to compile any package on FreeBSD for armv7 with this tutorial.

+A new compiled dhcp6c package is available to download directly in this repository to avoid doing all the steps below !

 # Step 1 : Install a FreeBSD VM

 First download your favorite software to make a new FreeBSD VM, install it and download the FreeBSD image here :